 Diversity, Equity and Inclusion

 The University of Michigan’s campus is a diverse and multicultural community.
-Student Life provides the programs, resources and living/learning experiences that encourage understanding and acceptance of our differences as well as our similarities.
+Student Life provides the resources, innovative intercultural learning tools, over 100 programs annually to over 55,000 participants each year and living/learning experiences that encourage understanding of our differences and building of communities.
 For example:

 - The Spectrum Center, established in 1971, serves the LGBTQ+ community as well as the larger University of Michigan community.